KhoraBagle/Gotificate/README.md

     NotBefore:             time.Now(),
 	NotAfter:              time.Now().AddDate(1000, 0, 0),

+CREATE A CERTIFICATE SIGNED BY THE TRUSTED AUTHORITY

     go run \Gotificate\src\certify
 certify creates local certificate that is signed by the above created certificate authority below fields in create_and_sign.go set up basic authority info.